zh-rocco/vue-auto-storage/README.md

 Obey the following:

-- Vue component must has a `name` field.
+- Vue component must has a unique `name` field.
-- The target component can't used by `v-for`.
+- The target component can't used multiple times, eg: not used by `v-for`.

 ## Installation